-We have an additional credit agreement with another U.S. bank that was also amended on November 9, 2012 and expires on November 15, 2013 that is intended to support our credit needs outside of the United States.
-The facility provides for a line of credit that was increased to \$35.0 million and includes facilities for letters of credit and bank guarantees and to secure foreign loans for our international subsidiaries.
+We have an additional credit agreement with another U.S. bank that expires on November 15, 2013 that is intended to support our credit needs outside of the United States.
+The facility provides for a \$35.0 million line of credit and includes facilities for letters of credit and bank guarantees and to secure foreign loans for our international subsidiaries.
 The U.S. credit agreement is unsecured and is cross collateralized with the \$35.0 million line of credit described above.
 It contains the same covenants as the credit agreement for that line of credit.
-As of October 27, 2012, there was \$0.5 million of advances outstanding under the China credit facility.
+As of January 26, 2013, there were no advances under the line of credit.

-We were in compliance with all applicable covenants as October 27, 2012 and April 28, 2012.
-The minimum fixed charge coverage ratio as of October 27, 2012 was 96-to-1, and the ratio of interest-bearing debt to EBITDA as of October 27, 2012 was 0.03-to-1.
+We were in compliance with all applicable covenants as of January 26, 2013 and April 28, 2012.
+The minimum fixed charge coverage ratio as of January 26, 2013 was 91-to-1, and the ratio of interest-bearing debt to EBITDA as of January 26, 2013 was 0.02-to-1.